Graphical Principal Component Analysis of Multivariate Functional Time Series

-The above MFTS data can also be treated as the two-way functional data $\varepsilon_j(\bm{s}_i,t)$, where $\varepsilon_j(\bm{s}_i,t)$ is the $i^{th}$ component of $\bvarepsilon_{j}(t)$, with $\bm{s}_i$ being the location of the $i^{th}$ station in Figure \ref{dat} \textbf{B}.
-Methodological challenges to analyze such data may arise due to their complex covariance structure at multiple levels, specifically, the spatial, temporal, and daily functional levels.
-To reduce the model complexity, previous works \citep{chen2017modelling,lynch2018test,bopp2022spatio} assumed simple forms of the covariance structures for functional data.
-However, these assumptions are typically established based on the conventional KL expansion and fail to account for the serial dependencies among MTFS.
+The above MFTS data can also be treated as two-way functional data $\varepsilon_j(\bm{s}_i,t)$, where $\varepsilon_j(\bm{s}_i,t)$ is the $i^{\text{th}}$ component of $\bvarepsilon_{j}(t)$, with $\bm{s}_i$ being the location of the $i^{\text{th}}$ station in Figure~\ref{dat}\textbf{B}.
+Methodological challenges in analyzing such data may arise due to their complex covariance structure at multiple levels, specifically the spatial, temporal, and daily functional levels.
+To reduce model complexity, previous works \citep{chen2017modelling,lynch2018test,bopp2022spatio} assumed simple forms of covariance structures for functional data.
+However, these assumptions are typically established based on the conventional KL expansion and fail to account for serial dependencies among MFTS.
 To address this issue, we assume a more general condition on the covariance structure of MFTS based on the dynamic KL expansion.
-Given this, we aim to develop an efficient FPCA for the MFTS data considering both serial dependencies and graphical interactions.
+Given this, we aim to develop an efficient FPCA for MFTS data that considers both serial dependencies and graphical interactions.

 The main contributions of our work are listed as follows.
-First, we propose a dynamic weak separability condition to generally characterize the temporal and graphical dependencies for MFTS data on the frequency domain.
-Under this condition, we define a partial correlation graph for the MFTS through a valid partial spectral density.
-Our framework includes the functional-graphical model proposed by \citet{zapata2019partial} as a special case.
-Second, we extend the DFPCA to the multivariate case.
-Under the dynamic weak separability, we embed a graphical structure into the DFPCA and give an optimal representation for the MFTS preserving all information on the graph structure.
-To the best of our knowledge, this is the first theoretical framework to facilitate DFPCA for the MFTS, and the resulting representation for functional data is more general than those proposed in the literature \citep{chen2017modelling,bopp2022spatio,zapata2019partial}.
-Finally, we develop a novel two-step procedure to reconstruct contaminated MFTS data, considering both serial dependencies and graphical interactions on the Whittle likelihood \citep{whittle1961gaussian}.
+First, we propose a dynamic weak separability condition to generally characterize temporal and graphical dependencies for MFTS data in the frequency domain.
+Under this condition, we define a partial correlation graph for MFTS through a valid partial spectral density.
+Our framework includes the functional graphical model proposed by \citet{zapata2019partial} as a special case.
+Second, we extend DFPCA to the multivariate case.
+Under dynamic weak separability, we embed a graphical structure into DFPCA and provide an optimal representation for MFTS that preserves all information on the graph structure.
+To the best of our knowledge, this is the first theoretical framework to facilitate DFPCA for MFTS, and the resulting representation for functional data is more general than those proposed in the literature \citep{chen2017modelling,bopp2022spatio,zapata2019partial}.
+Finally, we develop a novel two-step procedure to reconstruct contaminated MFTS data, considering both serial dependencies and graphical interactions based on the Whittle likelihood \citep{whittle1961gaussian}.